SuRGeoNix/Flyleaf/README.md

 The whole implementation is targeting and should be able to run on any Windows Platform (DirectX) and .NET Framework.
 However it's not tested enough yet and you might have some issues with the UserControl for WPF (issues with ParentForm and Handles).

 FFmpeg libraries (Windows builds) are required and should be placed under Libs\\\<platform>\\FFmpeg directory - where \<platform> = x86 or x64 - from the current application's (.exe) directory (or any below it, check MediaDecoder.cs -> RegisterFFmpegBinaries() for more details).

+Plugins (currently "Torrent Streaming" & "Web Streaming") should exist under "Plugins" directory if you want to enable them.

 It seems there is a bug with System.Buffers assemblies therefore it is required for TorSwarm (Torrent Streaming) to add the below bindings (App.Config) to your application (such as this <a href="https://github.com/SuRGeoNix/Flyleaf/blob/master/Flyleaf%20Player%20(WinForms%20Demo%201)/App.config">one</a>)